NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Some vendors, such as GeoEye with its Ikonos and two GeoEye satellites, and Astrium, with its SPOT and Pleiades satellites, the Indian Cartosat-1 satellite provide only Rational Polynomial Camera (RPC) models.
-Digital Globe provides both exact linescan camera models and their RPC approximations and ASP supports both.
+DigitalGlobe/Maxar provides both exact linescan camera models and their RPC approximations and ASP supports both.
 Apparently such is the case as well for PeruSat-1, but ASP supports only the RPC model for this satellite.